For complete lists of research tools, see Research Tools by Subject

 Social science datasets available for download and analysis in statistical software.
 Datasets are made available through the Inter-University Consortium for Political and Social Research at the University of Michigan.

-Database of all IEEE (Institute of Electrical and Electronics Engineers) journals, transactions, conference proceedings, and standards, as well as journals of the Institution of Engineering and Technology (IET).
-Complete backfile to 1988 with select content back to 1872.
+Database of all IEEE (Institute of Electrical and Electronics Engineers) journals, transactions, conference proceedings, and standards, as well as resources from IEEE's "publishing partners."

 Database of images and descriptive data related to the iconography of works of art produced between late Antiquity and the sixteenth century.
 Note: approximately 25% of images in the database are currently restricted and cannot be accessed.
 All other "public images" are available to view.

 Full text of all journals published by the Institute of Physics.
 Includes current issues as well as all back issues.

 Detailed histories of U.S. and international companies.
 Use the search box to find all company profiles available in electronic format.
 Older volumes are available in Skillman's print reference collection (HD2721 .I63)